-- Chemo-olfactory (perception of specific molecules and smells)
+- Chemo-olfactance (perception of specific molecules and odours)

-And more precisely, a bug finds its host by detecting an emission of water vapour, sometimes a current of air alerts the insect of a presence.
+More specifically, a bedbug finds its host by detecting the emission of water vapour; sometimes a draught alerts the insect to its presence.

-Specific data (osmolarity, salinity, chemical composition) confirm to “biting suckers” such as bed bugs that they are indeed sucking blood and that they can therefore feed themselves.
-The accuracy of sensory perception is related to the number of chemoreceptors.
-The bed bug that lives close to its host has few antennal receptors (less than 50, compared to a mosquito or a fly which can have up to 5000).
-These also serve the needs of sexuality.
+Specific data (osmolarity, salinity, chemical composition) confirm to "suckers" like bedbugs that they are indeed sucking blood and can therefore feed.
+The precision of sensory perception is linked to the number of chemoreceptors.
+A bed bug that lives close to its host has few antennular receptors (fewer than 50, compared with a mosquito or fly, which can have up to 5,000).
+These are also used for sexual purposes.

-In general, the bed bug preferably occupies the bedroom but it can very well in the absence of food, visit other rooms of the house.
-Do not expect to see them in the middle of the day (unless there are a large number of them), they are nocturnal insects.
+In general, bed bugs prefer to live in the bedroom, but if there is no food, they may visit other rooms in the house.
+Don't expect to see them in the middle of the day (unless there are a lot of them), as they are nocturnal insects.

-Adults can walk around your house.
-The female, in general, lays close to the male, so that the nymph can feed quickly without traveling for miles.
+Adults can wander around your house.
+The female generally lays her eggs close to humans, so that the nymph can feed quickly without having to travel miles.

 It is likely that if you turn on the light in the middle of the night, you will see some.
-But you have to be very quick, because as soon as you disturb the bed bug, it goes to its hiding place.
+But you have to be very quick, because as soon as you disturb the bedbug, it will return to its hiding place.

-They are found everywhere in the world, in all places of life and whatever the climate: hotel, bed and breakfast, hospitals, retirement homes, nursery, school, dormitory are the possible places of contamination.
-Home and hotel infestations have been on the rise for the past few years.
-It is also common to be able to take it home simply by having taken public transport, such as the metro, tram or bus.
-They travel in users' bags (backpack, handbag, sports) without them even noticing.
+They can be found all over the world, in all living areas and in all climates: hotels, guest rooms, hospitals, retirement homes, crèches, schools and dormitories are all possible places of contamination.
+Infestations in homes and hotels have been on the increase in recent years.
+It is also common to be able to take some home with you simply by taking public transport, such as the underground, tram or bus.
+They travel in people's bags (rucksacks, handbags, sports bags) without them even noticing.

 What does a bedbug bite look like ?

-The bed bug is not considered to be a vector of disease but these bites can cause a whitish and hard edema with the possibility of local inflammation.
+Bed bugs are not considered to be disease vectors, but their bites can cause a hard, whitish oedema, with the possibility of local inflammation.

-Bedbug bites are often painless at the time of the bite.
-They inject both an anticoagulant and an anesthetic.
-This is why it is very rare for a person to wake up when bedbugs are feeding.
-But 1 to 2 hours later appear itching and red marks on the skin like a mosquito bite.
+Bedbug bites are often painless when they occur.
+They inject both an anticoagulant and an anaesthetic.
+This is why it is very rare for a person to wake up when the bedbugs are feeding.
+But 1 or 2 hours later, itching and red marks appear on the skin, just like a mosquito bite.

-And as for the mosquito, the reaction is due to the saliva which contains an anesthetic in order to reduce the pain of the bite.
-And as for the mosquito, not all people are bitten and it is even possible to be bitten without being aware of it (about 10% of people).
+And as with the mosquito, the reaction is due to the saliva, which contains an anaesthetic to reduce the pain of the bite.
+As with mosquitoes, not everyone is bitten, and it is even possible to be bitten without being aware of it (around 10% of people).

-There are usually 3 to 5 bites, often aligned in rows of onions or grouped in the same place on the skin, characteristic of bed bugs.
-The bites are usually located on the uncovered parts of the arms, legs and back.
-In the majority of cases, bedbug bites do not cause serious problems.
+There are usually 3 to 5 bites, often in onion rows or grouped in the same place on the skin, which is characteristic of bedbugs.
+The bites are generally located on the uncovered parts of the arms, legs and back.
+In most cases, bed bug bites do not cause any serious problems.

-Following bites, we usually see small lesions appear, sometimes small reddish blisters that will heal in a few weeks.
-Although rare, simple stings can cause giant urticaria, sometimes hemorrhagic bullous eruptions and papular urticaria in some people.
+Following the bites, small lesions usually appear, sometimes small reddish blisters that will heal in a few weeks.
+Although rare, simple bites can cause giant urticaria, sometimes haemorrhagic bullous eruptions and papular urticaria in some people.

-The skin reaction depends on the sensitivity of the individual :
+The skin's reaction depends on the individual's sensitivity :

-- Some people don't even know they've been bitten and won't see a bite.
+- Some people don't even know they've been stung and won't see any sting.

-- For some, the bites disappear after a few hours or even days without treatment.
+- For some people, the stings disappear after a few hours or even a few days without treatment.

-- For others, they are manifested by a more or less localized allergic reaction, with quite painful itchy bright red blisters that can develop into a generalized reaction.
-It is always better not to scratch so as not to over-infect the lesions.
+- For others, they manifest themselves as a more or less localised allergic reaction, with itchy, bright red, fairly painful blisters that can develop into a generalised reaction.
+It is always preferable not to scratch to avoid over-infecting the lesions.

-Bed bug bites disappear naturally within ten days and do not require special care.
-Clean your skin and try not to scratch to avoid infection.
+Bed bug bites disappear naturally within ten days and do not require any special care.
+Clean your skin and try not to scratch to avoid over-infection.

-If you suffer from persistent itching, consult your doctor who can prescribe a cream to relieve you.
+If you suffer from persistent itching, consult your doctor, who will be able to prescribe a cream to relieve you.

-1 - Fossils of bed bugs have been found in Egyptian tombs dating back 3500 years.
+1 - Bedbug fossils have been found in Egyptian tombs dating back 3,500 years.

-2 - Males can have up to 200 sexual acts per day.
+2 - Males can have up to 200 sexual encounters a day.

 3 - Females can lay up to 500 eggs in their lifetime.

-4 - It takes 3 months for a bed bug to become an adult in an ambient temperature of 18°, and only 3 weeks at 30°.
+4 - It takes a bedbug 3 months to become an adult at an ambient temperature of 18°, and only 3 weeks at 30°.

-5 - Below 13°, bed bugs hibernate and thus extend their lifespan.
+5 - Below 13°C, bed bugs hibernate, extending their lifespan.

 6 - Bed bugs can survive up to 18 months without feeding.

-7 - Bedbugs need 10 minutes to suck blood, they bite 10 times a night and digest for 10 days.
+7 - Bed bugs need 10 minutes to suck blood, they make 10 bites a night and digest for 10 days.

-8 - The bean leaf is a natural enemy of the bedbug, which gets trapped in the pimples of the leaf.
+8 - Bean leaves are a natural enemy of bed bugs, which become trapped in the leaf's spikes.

 9 - Bed bug droppings give off a sweet smell.

-10 - This smell gave rise to the idea of training dogs to detect them.
+10 - This smell led to the idea of training dogs to detect them.

 source : S.A.S Brunel - Kapo©

-Time between 2 blood meals (very variable, up to 2 years)
+Time between 2 blood meals (highly variable, up to 2 years)

 Life expectancy of an adult